AdobeDocs/commerce-php/src/pages/developer/components/message-queues/migration.md

 `<publisher>/<connection>/exchange` | `<broker>exchange`
 `<publisher>/<connection>/disabled` | Not present in 2.1.
 Omit this parameter to accept the default value.

-### Migrate from Magento 2.0 to 2.2
+### Migrate from 2.0 to 2.2

-To upgrade from Magento 2.0, you must create the following files in the `<module>/etc` directory for each module that will use the message queue framework.
+To upgrade from Adobe Commerce or Magento Open Source 2.0, you must create the following files in the `<module>/etc` directory for each module that will use the message queue framework.

 *  `queue_consumer.xml` - Defines the relationship between an existing queue and its consumer.
 *  `queue_topology.xml`- Defines the message routing rules.